The team is 1-0-1 with the next exhibition match against Nova Southeastern on March 15

 In 1997 and 1998 Donev guided the Owls to conference tournament semifinal appearances.
 The 1999 team managed two shutouts in the tournament before falling in the championship game.
 After making six straight appearances in the conference tournament, the Owls missed postseason play in 2002.
 However, Donev's 2003 squad returned to conference tournament and reached the championship game before falling to UCF 3-1.Donev finally broke through in 2004, guiding FAU to the first regular season conference championship in program history.

 A one-year stint in the Atlantic Soccer Conference during the 2007 season proved fruitful as the Owls won their second regular season conference title and first conference tournament title.
 The championship game against Longwood was a nail-biter as the game was tied 1-1 going into a five-shot shootout.
 FAU was able to win the shootout, in part due to a key save by the goalkeeper.
 Donev then faced the challenges of bringing the Owls into the highly competitive Mid-American Conference (MAC) in 2008.
 That year the Owls qualified for the first round of the MAC Tournament.
-In 2013, Donev will lead the team through their first season as a member of Conference-USA.
+In 2013, Donev led the team through their first season as a member of Conference-USA finishing 7-7-2.

 As part of the university's move to Division I, FAU added women's soccer in 1991.
 Donev was instrumental in both adding the team and developing the women's team to a nationally-ranked contender.
 That year also marked the first season FAU played its matches on campus with the addition of two lighted fields, which Donev helped plan and design.
 With Donev again overseeing construction, two more fields were added for the 1996 season.
 A fifth field was completed in 1999 which serves as the current home for FAU's men's and women's soccer games.